Zanzah-Z/Ashitav4-fpsZz/README.md

 - Numerous Clamping Bug Fixes (Should no longer be able to be dragged completely off screen).
 - Edited screen padding during drag reposition.
 - Saving system optimization to reduce resource usage.
+-
 (v2.0)
 - Changed from fpszz to Zzfps to make suite more uniform.
 More addons coming soon!
-- New commands:
 - Bug Fixes

 (v1.9)
 - Bug Fixes
 - Limits for settings implemented.
 - Changed default settings from realtime (0) to update every 1 seconds.

 (v1.5)
-- Added more customization options. (f) (i) (d) (bg) and (t) (v1.1)
+- Added more customization options. (f) (i) (d) (bg) and (t)

+(v1.1)
 - All user settings are saved persistently and applied on next load.

 (v1.0)
 - Compatible with any valid font installed on the system.
 - Font fallback system ensures the addon remains functional.